jassmi488/Urbian_Styleguide/README.md

 - Mobile first approach:
  - Layout-specific media queries with breakpoints introduced as needed
-- Sass is used to preprocess CSS with:
+- Sass to preprocess CSS with:
  - Imports, mixins and nesting
 - Configurable variables:
  - Breakpoints, colors, font stacks and z-indexes